digitalocean-labs/terraform-vault-github-oidc/DEVELOPMENT.md

 - `/*.tf`: Terraform files that consitute the executable code within the `digitalocean/github-oidc/vault` Terraform module.
 - `/examples`: Relatively plug-and-play examples for using this module.
 - `/test`: Folders with files setting up an ephemeral Vault for running [Terratest](https://terratest.gruntwork.io) to test the module (see [Integration Testing](#integration-testing)).
-  - The `/test/packer` directory builds a weekly Droplet snapshot of a base Vault installation on an Ubuntu server to simplify the regular Terraform invocations during PR reviews.
+  - The `/test/packer` directory builds a weekly Droplet snapshot of a base Vault installation on an Ubuntu server to simplify + speed up the regular Terraform invocations during PR reviews.
   - The `/test/terratest` directory contains the Terratest code executed during pull request reviews.
 - `/main.tf`: The main file of the module, containing all of the resources that will be created.
 - `/variables.tf`: All of the variables for the module.